 This colossal marketplace was only a bookstore/website when it first launched back in 1995

-Nowadays Amazon is a big name in modern e-commerce and online retail industry.
+Nowadays Amazon is a big name in the modern e-commerce and online retail industry.
 You can barely find somebody who hasn’t heard this simple but meaningful name.
 However, this colossal marketplace was only a bookstore/website when it first launched back in 1995.

 In this article, we offer you a compilation of interesting facts about Amazon and its founder Jeff Bezos.